shap/shap/CONTRIBUTING.md

 Bug reports and feature requests are managed on the github issue tracker.
 We use automation to help prioritise and organise the issues.

+The `good first issue` label should be assigned to any issue that could be suitable for new contributors.

+The `awaiting feedback` label should be assigned if more information is required from the author, such as a reproducible example.

 The [stale bot](https://github.com/actions/stale) will mark issues and PRs that have not had any activity for a long period of time with the `stale` label, and comment to solicit feedback from our community.
 If there is still no activity,